mattg317/dashboard_example/README.md

   * Rename columns in feedback data for clarity.

-  * Dropped rows with 6 missing valued in the feedback DataFrame.
+  * Dropped rows with 6 missing values in the feedback DataFrame.

   * Merged the class data with the feedback data left on `class_id` and right on `_id`.

   * Merged the resulting DataFrame with the university DataFrame left on `university_Id_x` (pandas adds both university ids on merges) and right on `_id`.

+  * The length of the DataFrames are checked to make sure no rows are lost.

   * Cleaned the resulting DataFrame with the columns needed.